Kaloyan8/Parallax/src/README.md

 - **style.css**: "Cognitive Clarity" design system.
 - **system_prompt.js**: Contains the XML-based Master Prompt Architecture.
 - **app.js**: Handles application logic and simulates the AI response (Mock Mode).

-## Note
-This prototype uses a **Mock AI** to demonstrate the logical constraints without requiring a live API key.
-To use with real Claude API, update \pp.js\ to make actual fetch requests.